 Shower Immediately After Sweating

 Allowing oil and sweat to sit on your skin for an extended period of time post-workout ultimately results in clogged pores and, you guessed it, blackheads.
 Get in the habit of cleansing your skin immediately after a sweat sesh, even if it’s just with a cleansing wipe, such as the CeraVe Makeup Removing Cleanser Cloths.

 Use Non-Comedogenic Skin-Care Products

-If you’re prone to blackheads, reach for water-based and non-comedogenic skin care and cosmetics that won’t clog your pores.
+If you’re prone to blackheads, reach for water-based and non-comedogenic skincare and cosmetics that won’t clog your pores.
 We have a full list of water-based moisturizers here and non-comedogenic sunscreens here.

 Protect Your Skin From the Sun

-According to the Mayo Clinic, exposure to the sun can worsen acne flare-ups.
+According to the Mayo Clinic, exposure to the sun can sometimes worsen discoloration from acne.
 Since blackheads are a type of acne, we recommend keeping your skin protected against harmful UV rays.
-Where possible, limit your sun exposure and always wear a non-comedogenic, broad-spectrum sunscreen like the CeraVe Hydrating Sunscreen with SPF 30 –– even when it’s cloudy.
+Where possible, limit your sun exposure and always wear a non-comedogenic, broad-spectrum sunscreen like the La Roche-Posay Anthelios Mineral SPF Moisturizer With Hyaluronic Acid — even when it’s cloudy.